brandur/sorg/content/nanoglyphs-drafts/001-initialize.md

 ![Steps from Baker Beach](/assets/images/nanoglyphs/001-initialize/steps@2x.jpg)

-You've heard the old aphorism that perfect is the enemy of good.
-I (and many others) get good mileage out of it because it's so widely appropriate, and true for so many things in life.
+You've heard the aphorism that perfect is the enemy of good.
+I (along with many others) get good mileage out of it because it's so widely appropriate, and true for so many things in life.
 When it comes to writing, it's _really_ true.
-Every bone in my body wants to find the perfect word for every position on the page and be so exhaustive that a four paragraph sketch swells to become a volume.
+Every bone in my body wants to find a perfect word for every slot on the page and be so exhaustive that a four paragraph sketch swells to a volume.
 Everything takes a long time.
-Worse yet, the product is often worse for it -- too long, too dry.
+Worse yet, the product is worse for it -- too long, too dry.

 I've been thinking about ways to fight the effect, and one that I wanted to try is a weekly newsletter.
-A time constraint can be a powerful thing -- as many of us know from software planning it's easy to produce some that are too optimistic, or even punitively ambitious (see the games industry), but deployed realistically, they can force good results in a timely manner.
+A time constraint is a powerful thing -- as many of us know from software planning it's easy to produce some that are too optimistic, or even punitively ambitious (see the games industry), but deployed realistically, they can force good results in a timely manner.
 Eiichiro Oda has been writing/drawing a chapter a week of [One Piece][onepiece]